kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

         message=task.output).ignore_upstream_failure()
 ```

-An important thing to note is that the component used for the caller task is required to have a default value for all inputs read from the upstream tasks, this is to make sure the caller tasks never fails regardless of the status of the upstream tasks, since if an upstream tasks fails to produce the inputs it would use the default value.
+Note that the component used for the caller task requires a default value for each input read from an upstream task.
+The default value is applied if an upstream task fails to produce inputs.
+Specifying default values ensures that the caller task always succeeds, regardless of the status of the upstream task.

 [component-io]: /docs/components/pipelines/v2/author-a-pipeline/component-io#passing-data-between-tasks